HL7/US-Core-STU3/pages/_includes/us-core-medication-intro.md

 **Example Usage Scenarios:**

-Queries on Medication resource are expected to be within the context of a MedicationStatement,  MedicationRequest resource query.
+QQueries on Medication resource are expected to be within the context of a MedicationStatement or a MedicationRequest resource query.
 The following are example usage scenarios for the US Core-Medication profile:

 -   Query for Medications with a particular code